Frequently Asked Questions: Gynecologic Problems

 The first signs may be abnormal bleeding, spotting, or watery discharge from the vagina.
 Menstrual bleeding may be heavier than usual, and bleeding may occur after sex.
 Signs of advanced cancer can include pelvic pain, problems urinating, and swollen legs.
 If the cancer has spread to nearby organs or the lymph nodes, the tumors can affect how those organs work.
 For instance, a tumor might press on your bladder or block blood flow in a vein.

-- A pelvic exam (which may include a rectal exam)—An examination in which your health care provider checks the uterus, ovaries, and other organs near the cervix
+- A pelvic exam (which may include a rectal exam)—An examination in which your health care professional checks the uterus, ovaries, and other organs near the cervix

 - Cystoscopy—A test in which the inside of the urethra and bladder are studied with a lighted device